Instantons in AdS$_4$ From (anti)Membranes Wrapping $S^7$ To Bose-Fermi Duality in CFT$_3$'s: Solutions For the Bulk Scalar Equations

-Then, we note that the first term on the RHS of (\ref{eq49}) is for the SW background realized with ${C}_3=1$, and to compute the remaining part, we use the instanton solution (\ref{eq44a}) (with $C_2=0$) with the 3D spherical coordinates.
+On the other hand, to compute the correction from the instanton (\ref{eq44a}) to the background action, the procedure is outlined in Appendix \ref{Appendix.A2}.
 As a result, after integrating on the external space coordinates, the finite part of the action, in the unit 7D internal volume, becomes

 noting that the instanton \footnote{We note that the associated potential from (\ref{eq08g}) is like an upside-down parabola and so, the Fubini-like instanton tunnels from the top of the potential to an arbitrary state.} of the size $a_0$ now sits at the origin ($\vec{u}_0=0$) of a boundary three-sphere with radius $r$ at infinity ($S^3_\infty$).
 Note also that the correction, for finite $a_0$ and $b_0$, is small in the validity limit ($N\gg k^5$) of the M-theory description of the model.